 Vitiligo is a condition in which your skin loses melanin, the pigment that determines the colour of your skin.
 Vitiligo is an auto-immune disease where the person’s own immune system starts attacking the pigment producing cells.

 Vitiligo is believed to be a multisystem disorder that can have other auto-immune comorbidities.
 A proper assessment to determine the presence and severity of these comorbidities is needed.
 There are basically 2 components of therapy – First is to stop the spread of the disease and second is to refill colour.
-There are different ways of doing that and it differs from patient to patient.
+It is also important to screen for associated disease that can come with Vitiligo.There are different ways of doing that and it differs from patient to patient.
 If you have tried medical therapy and have not achieved desired results, you can consider surgical options like suction blister grafts/non cultured melanocytes suspension.

 The present medical wisdom does not support any co-relation with food.No food restrictions are required in the diet but sometimes your dermatologist may ask you to avoid milk and other high calorie foods if you have insulin resistance.Dr Agarwala says “I find it very annoying to deprive someone of lemon, curd, tomatoes or pickles just because of the popular belief that such foods cause further spread of leukoderma”.

 Patients who have stable Vitiligo patches for a period of at least 6 months to 1 year are good candidates.